flutter-it/docs/docs/documentation/listen_it/best_practices.md

 ## Chain Lifecycle

-### The Hot Subscription Model
+### Eager Initialization with Persistent Subscriptions (v5.3.0+)

-Operator chains use a "hot" subscription model:
+Operator chains use eager initialization by default with persistent subscriptions:

-1. Chains don't subscribe to their source until a listener is added (lazy initialization)
+1. **Chains subscribe to their source immediately** by default (eager initialization in v5.3.0+)
+2. For memory optimization, pass `lazy: true` to delay subscription until first listener is added
-2. **Once subscribed, chains stay subscribed** even when they have zero listeners
+3. **Once subscribed, chains stay subscribed** for efficiency, even when they have zero listeners
-3. Chains maintain their subscription until explicitly disposed
+4. Chains maintain their subscription until explicitly disposed

 ::: danger Memory Leak Risk
 Creating chains inline in build methods creates a **new chain on every rebuild**, each staying subscribed forever.
 This causes memory leaks!